UnitedHealth Group: Medicare overbilling lawsuit

-A whistleblower lawsuit, filed in 2011, charges UnitedHealth Group's data analytics division with assisting in defrauding Medicare by boosting risk adjustment scores from Medicare Advantage companies.
-The suit alleges that UnitedHealth Group subsidiary Ingenix (now OptumInsight) "defrauded the United States of hundreds of millions — and likely billions — of dollars."
+A whistleblower lawsuit filed in 2011 charged UnitedHealth Group's data analytics division with assisting in defrauding Medicare by boosting risk adjustment scores from Medicare Advantage companies.
+The suit alleged that UnitedHealth Group subsidiary Ingenix (now OptumInsight) "defrauded the United States of hundreds of millions – and likely billions – of dollars."
 Former UnitedHealth executive Benjamin Poehling brought the suit under the False Claims Act.
-The government said it would proceed on claims against two health care companies, UnitedHealth and its Texas subsidiary WellMed Medical Management.
+The government said it would proceed on claims against two healthcare companies, UnitedHealth and its Texas subsidiary WellMed Medical Management.
 In February 2017, a federal judge unsealed the suit after the Department of Justice announced it would join the case.